mybb/docs.mybb.com/1.8/development/plugins/database-methods.md

 ## `$db->escape_string_like`

 Escapse a string used within a like command.
-Receives one parameters:
+Receives one parameter:

 <dl>
     <dt>string</dt>